 Defining Local (On-Premise) Access Control in Practice

-Local access control systems keep intelligence and data within the physical site.
+Local access control systems store all data and control functions on-site, usually on a dedicated server within the building.
+These systems operate independently of internet connectivity, providing full control over data and system configuration.
 Controllers, servers, or management PCs are installed on-site, and access decisions are made locally.

 In real-world deployments: